TMS Treatment For Anxiety

 Is TMS Safe?

-TMS therapy is well tolerated and has been proven to be safe in clinical trials.
+TMS therapy in San Diego is well tolerated and has been proven to be safe in clinical trials.
 The most commonly reported side effect related to treatment were scalp pain or discomfort during treatment sessions.
-These side effects were generally mild to moderate, and occurred less frequently after the first week of treatment.
+These side effects were generally mild to moderate and occurred less frequently after the first week of treatment.

 What is the Typical Course of TMS Treatment?

-Patients will typically receive TMS 5 times per week for 37 minute sessions, over 4-6 weeks.
+San Diego patients will typically receive TMS 5 times per week for 20-minute sessions, over 6 weeks.

 Patients treated with TMS should receive treatment for a minimum of four weeks with additional treatments based on clinical judgment.
-Length of treatment varies from person to person.
+The length of treatment varies from person to person.

 Will My Insurance Cover TMS?

-Several major insurance carriers currently cover TMS.
+Most major insurance carriers currently cover TMS in San Diego.
 Several factors go into whether treatment will be covered.
-In some cases, your insurance may pre-authorize treatment.
 Otherwise, attempts will be made for reimbursement for treatments already received.
-Our TMS Coordinator will be able to assist in determining insurance coverage, and request prior or retro-authorization.
+Our TMS Coordinator will be able to assist in determining insurance coverage and request prior or retro-authorization.

 Ready to find out more?